KamaliniNL/social-robot-design-portfolio/group-work/indepth.md

 The conceptualisation phase stretched from Session 1 through Session 6 and drew on three distinct threads of work.

 **Thread 1 - Early scenario exploration (Session 1 & 2).** The group selected three tools from the User Innovation Toolkit: Scenario Analysis, Storyboard, and Experience Map.
 These were used to map out the interaction space before any physical prototype existed.
 The Session 2 work produced two scripted scenarios written in an Office-style documentary format - a structure that allowed characters to break the fourth wall and explain their internal state, making the emotional subtext of the interaction visible.
-The deaf student edge case was particularly
-important: it showed that the robot's reliance on verbal communication was a fundamental design gap, not a minor edge case.
+The deaf student edge case was particularly important as it showed that the robot's reliance on verbal communication was a fundamental design gap, not a minor edge case.

-The Session 2 script also produced the earliest concrete behaviour specification for MiRo-E. The robot was described as switching between two states — ears forward, light brightening, moving slightly closer (State 1) and ears back, light dimming, moving slightly away (State 2) - every 30 seconds until the student interacted.
-This state-switching logic anticipated the approach-pause behaviour that later emerged from the card game testing.
+The Session 2 script also produced the earliest concrete behaviour specification for MiRo-E. The robot was described as switching between two states every 30 seconds until the student interacted:
+State 1: ears forward, light brightening, moving slightly closer State 2: ears back, light dimming, moving slightly away This state-switching logic anticipated the approach-pause behaviour that later emerged from the card game testing.

 **Thread 2 - Hardware and functional grounding (Session 1).** The group mapped MiRo-E's physical capabilities early: actuated eyes, 3DoF neck, built-in speakers, ear and tail movement, lights, and wheel-based locomotion.
-The group also identified what could be Wizard-of-Ozzed - talking, physical expressions, movement — and what hardware extensions might be possible like additional speakers, physiological sensors for heartrate monitoring, accessories like different ears or collars to shift the robot's character.
+The group also identified what could be Wizard-of-Ozzed - talking, physical expressions, movement and what hardware extensions might be possible like additional speakers, physiological sensors for heartrate monitoring, accessories like different ears or collars to shift the robot's character.
 This grounding informed which robot actions would be physically plausible to put on cards.

 **Thread 3 - Card concept emergence (Session 6).** The card concept was first sketched in Session 6 group notes as a table with three columns: Human Action, Robot Action, and Wildcards.
 Early example cards included "Sits at desk frustrated" / "Goes to desk", "Finally done!" / "Happy move", and "Spills coffee" / "Beeps aggressively."
-A rejected variant was also tried - one robot card and five human cards - but this did not work because human action always comes first in the timeline of an interaction.
+A rejected variant was also tried - one robot card and five human cards.
+But this did not work because human action always comes first in the timeline of an interaction.
 The robot reacts to the human, not the other way around.
 This structural insight shaped the final two-game protocol.

 Two game modes emerged at this stage.
 Game 1 prioritised physical enactment and improvisation.
 Game 2 prioritised comparative ranking and discussion.
 Both were designed to be independent of each other.